 In health care education, a revolution is taking place in the form of high-fidelity simulations that allow students to learn and teams to practice by doing.

-Our donors have played a fundamental role by establishing a permanent financial bedrock through endowed gifts.
-Their generosity empowers us to fund initiatives, like the childbirth simulator, a joint project of the departments of Obstetrics/Gynecology and Emergency Medicine.
+Your donations have played a fundamental role by establishing a permanent financial bedrock through endowed gifts.
+Your generosity empowers us to fund initiatives, like the childbirth simulator, a joint project of the departments of Obstetrics/Gynecology and Emergency Medicine.

 Babies don't always wait for the drive to Saint John.
 The Sussex, Charlotte County, and Grand Manan Emergency Departments attend these births without access to on-site obstetric support.